Search Engine Optimisation is Important

 A very small percentage click past the first page.

-Ranking for your target keywords starts by designing a search engine friendly site.
-Here we look at some of the most important SEO components that are necessary to build into a site for higher visibility.
+Here we look at some of the most important components of effective SEO services that are necessary to build into a site for higher visibility.

 1. Search Engine Friendly URL Structures